dust765/ClassicUO_old/README.md

 UI UCC BUFFBAR - Provides a visible timer for next swing and disarm.
 You can enable lines individually enable them and also lock the UI to prevent moving it.
 There is a txt in /Data/Client to modify the timers for weapons.
 It does NOT change calculation with SSI or the like.

-UI UCC SELF - Is an Automation feature to bandaid yourself, use pouches and pots and auto rearms a weapon after being disarmed.
+UI UCC SELF - Is an Automation feature to bandaid yourself, use pouches, pots and enhanced apple (auto rearms a weapon after being disarmed).

 Checkboxes on the UI